zonemaster/zonemaster-gui/docs/Installation.md

 ## Change default language

-To change the default language update the Apache configuration, locate the last `RewriteRule`:
+To change the default language update the Apache configuration in `zonemaster.conf` that was installed in a previous section.
+Locate the last `RewriteRule`:
 ```apache
 # Default locale
 RewriteRule ^$ /en/ [R,L]